uml-hci/comp5270-s25/a2-contextual-inquiry.md

 ### Scenario

 **You are a product manager for a startup focused on productivity tools for students.
-Observe and interview students as they schedule tasks for themselves, study for an exam, plan their days, schedule meetings with teammates, make joint decisions with collaborators, work at their jobs, and/or perform another task related to work and/or productivity.**
+Observe and interview a student as they schedule tasks for themselves, study for an exam, plan their days, schedule meetings with teammates, make joint decisions with collaborators, work at their jobs, and/or perform another task related to work and/or productivity.**

-Conduct a contextual inquiry in which you interact with at one participant in one or more settings of your choice.
+Conduct a contextual inquiry in which you interact with one participant in one or more settings of your choice.
 You should select settings that are representative of the context of the prompt, accessible to you, and, ideally, interesting to you.
+If your setting has multiple students interacting/working together as part of the tasks you're studying, it's fine (and will likely be informative) to interview multiple people.

+The scope of the scenario above is broad, and you'll need to narrow it down by coming up with a specific research question.
 Here are some examples of research questions you might ask and ways you might consider approaching them:

 | Resarch question                                          | Scenario                                                                                                                                                                                                                                         |
 | :-------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |